NVlabs/stylegan/CUDA_INSTALLATION_INSTRUCTIONS.md

 $ sudo apt-get install nvidia-384 nvidia-modprobe
 $ sudo apt-get update
 ```
-After executing above commands, you can check weather the installation is complete or not with the command `nvidia-smi`.
+After executing above commands, you can check whether the installation is complete or not with the command `nvidia-smi`.
 If the installation is complete then it will show the table corresponding to particular NVIDIA Driver.

 ## Installing CUDA-9.0
 Installing CUDA from runfile is actually a breeze, compared to apt-get which involves adding NVIDIA repos and messing up your configuration.